cl4r3/Torts-NPC-Mod/Docs/8Hearts.md

 *Scene ends with more ball playing

 Idea 2 (Maybe something like Torts joins you while you run errands in town or like the farm)
+//Walking by in town when Torts call to you

+Torts: Turt!

+//Hit the :) emoji

+*You pet Torts on the head and keep walking*

+Torts: *Starts following you*

+*?*

+*Seems like Torts wants to hangout with you today*

+Torts: *Smiles*

+//So you keep walking, stop by one of the shops in Ridgeside*